Which Is The Easiest Way To Increase Physical Therapy Referrals?

 Start a physical therapy blog with your practice name, link it to your website and provide valuable, consistent content for patients and visitors.

 It’s easy and free to set up a blog, which is an online dairy of your daily activities.
 Short blogs, 100-150 words posted 2-3 times a week should be filled with relevant and useful information that will keep patients coming back to your blog for information on general health, physical therapy and injury prevention.
-Make comments on blogs of health clubs, fitness professionals and massage therapists, and build a relationship with other professionals.
+Build relationships with other professionals.
+Make comments on blog posts of health clubs, fitness professionals and massage therapists.
 These professionals can then link back to your blog and drive traffic and prospects your way.